-Moab has less than 6k permanent residents but RVers flock here for the adventure sports scene and the nearby national parks: Arches and Canyonlands.
+Moab has less than 6k permanent residents but RVers and travelers flock here for the adventure sports scene and the nearby national parks: Arches and Canyonlands.
 However, there is so much more to Moab than the National Parks.
+Keep reading for the great things to do on your next trip to Moab UT.

 Best time to visit Moab?

-It seemed everyone else had similar ideas for autumn and the BLM camping was very popular.
-During summer weather, RVers explore northern states and even into Canada (pre-COVID) but winter weather drastically shrinks the possibilities for full-time RVers.
+During summer weather, RVers explore the north but winter weather drastically shrinks the possibilities of mild weather for full-time RVers.
 It is very common for RVers to head to the desert southwest for winter and Moab is a really popular stop along the route.

 What is boondocking?